-More than two dozen men and women of various backgrounds, ages, and races talk to the camera about being gay or lesbian.
-Their stories are arranged in loose chronology: early years, fitting in (which for some meant marriage), coming out, establishing adult identities, and reflecting on how things have changed and how things should be.
-Some speak as couples and some as individuals.
-One lost her children in a custody decision, one was dishonorably discharged from the US Army, two were sent to insane asylums.
-Each sees social progress as he or she looks back; all are reflective.
+More than two dozen men and women of various backgrounds, ages, and races talk to the camera about being gay.
+Their stories are arranged in loose chronology: early years, fitting in (which for some meant marriage), disclosing their sexuality, establishing adult identities, and reflecting on how things have changed and how things should be.
+Some speak as couples and some as singles.
+One lost her children in a custody decision, one was dishonorably discharged from the U.S. Army, two were sent to insane asylums.
+All see social progress as they reflect.
 News footage and a few vocal performances provide breaks as topics shift.
 Written by

 Was this review helpful to you?